Esri/arcgis-runtime-samples-android/kotlin/display-feature-layers/README.md

    ii.
 Create a `FeatureLayer` with the feature table.
 3. Load a feature layer with a portal item.
    i.
 Create a `PortalItem` with the portal and item ID.
    ii.
-Create a `FeatureLayer` with the portal item and layer ID.
+Create a `FeatureLayer` with the portal item and with or without the layer ID.
 4. Load a feature layer with a geodatabase.
    i.
 Instantiate and load a `Geodatabase` using the file name.
    ii.
 Get the feature table from the geodatabase with the feature table's name.